Skip to main content

 • The configuration of the application changed (new environment variables, size change, etc)

 The system ensures that only one instance of each worker job runs at the same time.
+A failing worker job won't impact the release of the main app and won't block it from starting.
+If the worker exits for any reason, it will be automatically restarted.

 Specifying a worker job on other configuration layers